chips-blockchain/bet/docs/protocol/predictable_betting.md

 | false	      | 300(200+100)  	      |

 Here in the prorata bets, the winning bet amount is calculated as follows:
 Lets say the commision taken by host is 5% and validator nodes is 5% for simplicity.
-In that case 97% of the bet amount is distributed to the winners.
+In that case the remaining 90% of the bet amount is distributed to the winners.
 ```
 winning_bet_amount  = bet_amount+ 90%(all_bets_lost_amount) * (bet_amount/all_bets_win_amount)
 ```